 My name is Thom.
 I’m British and live in the South East of England.
-I’m fairly new in the SQL Server world compared to many more famous names you may know, with just a little more than 5 years experience with SQL Server and its related tools (I’m also probably a little younger too!).
+I’m fairly new in the SQL Server world compared to many more famous names you may know, as I’ve gained all experience with SQL Server and its related tools since early 2014 (I’m also probably a little younger too!).
 I work for a small Insurance Brokers as a DBA and SQL Developer, and have now started writing some of my thoughts and ideas here to share.
 I’ve also written a few articles at SQL Server Central and will continue to do so from time to time when I feel something is more than just my “thought child”.

 My goal is to become more versed in the world of SQL Server and continue to learn more and more about it.
 One of the best ways I find doing that is sharing what I learn, either by sites such as SQL Server Central or Stack Overflow, but also writing Articles.
 Becoming a known name in the SQL Server community is a dream that is a long way away, but I hope that one day I can really share some interesting ideas and resources.

 At the office I work with SQL Server’s Data Engine, as well as SSIS and SSRS, however, I have no experience with SSAS, so please don’t expect anything about that.
-At home I work on Linux, with my workstation running Kubuntu 19.10 and my old NUC PC running Ubuntu 19.10 (CLI only).
+At home I work on Linux, with my workstation running Kubuntu 20.04 LTS and my old NUC PC running Ubuntu 20.04 LTS (headerless).
 Any SQL instances I run at home are running in Containers using LXC (not Docker) and normally these are running Ubuntu 16.04 or Ubuntu 18.04.
 The majority of speed tests will likely be performed on my Workstation PC, which I’ll list some specs of below for your reference:

 - Intel i7 8700 (6 cores, 12 threads 3.2Ghz)